-Annual Meeting of Stockholders May 22, 2014, 10:00 a.m.
-(Pacific Daylight Time) This Proxy is Solicited on Behalf of the Board of Directors Proxy - MannKind Corporation
+Proxy - MannKind Corporation Annual Meeting of Stockholders May 21, 2015, 10:00 a.m.
+(Eastern Daylight Time) This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned hereby appoints David Thomson, Ken Korioth, and Rose Alinaya, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of MannKind Corporation Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the MannKind Corporation to be held May 22, 2014 or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting.
+The undersigned hereby appoints David Thomson and Rose Alinaya, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of MannKind Corporation Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the MannKind separate carefully 21 the perforation and return sn this portion in the envelope provided

+Corporation to be held May 21, 2015 or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting. + Please